Panda Recovery Factors

 High-quality signals, on the other hand, give your page/site a boost in rankings.

 These two factors (high and low quality) work hand in hand.
 Let’s say your page has a quality article and crappy UGC posts, Panda will analyze both high and low-quality signals, crediting your page for the amazing article, but at the same time, discrediting the User Generated Comments (UGC is included in the page design)

 John Mueller has confirmed that Panda checks both, crediting then discrediting.

 When our quality algorithms go to your website [Panda] and they see that there’s some good content here on this page, but there’s some really bad or kind of low quality content on the bottom part of the page, then we kind of have to make a judgement call on these pages themselves and say, well, some good, some bad.
 Is this overwhelmingly bad?
 Is this overwhelmingly good?
 Where do we draw the line?

-In an instance like this you simply remove the low quality content, which should then give your page the boost it deserves.
+In an instant, like this, you simply remove the low-quality content, which should then give your page the boost it deserves.

 First and foremost Panda does not crawl and access noindex pages, nor does Panda count Adwords or non-Google traffic.
 Panda processes web pages based on content quality giving them a quality score.

 That said and done.
 Besides advertising, thin affiliate content, UGC spam, thin content and other signals already mentioned in our Panda Recovery Guide, they also take into account the below mentioned.